vadimvvlasov/Electromagnetic-finite-element-analysis-in-python-using-the-femm-module/README.md

-# Electromagnetic finite element analysis in python using the femm module
+# Electromagnetic finite element analysis in python with the femm module

 **1. Goal for the project**
 **2. Details about contribution for the project**